The Missing Cross to Purity

 And since men lost this power of God they have not known the scriptures aright,

-but they have set up fellowships by that spirit which is of him that is out of the truth,
+but they have set up fellowships by that spirit which is of him who is out of the truth,

-and persecuted them which are in the power of God, which is the gospel,
+and persecuted those who are in the power of God, which is the gospel,

 which was before the devil, and all the fellowships in old Adam were,